Mixss/mixos/README.md

 ## Compilation

 The system is compiled using the `i686-elf` cross-compiler and `nasm`.
 The compilation of the source code is set in the `Makefile`.
-The entire build process can be handled using
+The entire build process (with the installation of programs) can be handled using
 ```
 ./build.sh
 ```